-Obesity is caused by genetic and environmental factors.
+Genetic and environmental factors cause obesity.
 It tends to run in families – it is also seen in individuals who consume diets high in carbohydrates and saturated fat.
-Individuals who are obese are generally inactive and uncommonly perform exercise.
+Individuals who are obese are generally inactive and uncommonly perform an exercise.
 Certain diseases are associated with obesity, including:

 - Diabetes mellitus type II